cthom055/rtpghi/README.md

 RTPGHI is a gradient-based phase vocoder algorithm that provides high-quality time-stretching without the typical artifacts of traditional phase vocoders.
-It uses phase gradient estimation and heap integration to maintain phase coherence across frequency bins.
+It uses a heap with a novel phase propagation method instead of peak picking to maintain phase coherence across both frequency and time.

 ## Features